Proless/Mukhtabar/proxmox/README.md

 [[_TOC_]]

-# Proxmox Installation
+## Proxmox

-## Introduction
+### Introduction

 Proxmox Virtual Environment (Proxmox VE) is an open-source virtualization platform that enables you to run and manage multiple virtual machines and containers on a single physical server.
 In this Mukhtabar environment, Proxmox serves as the central hypervisor, allowing efficient resource allocation, isolation, and management of various services and operating systems.
-By using Proxmox, you can easily deploy, monitor, and maintain virtualized infrastructure components such as firewalls, storage solutions, and application servers, making it ideal for learning, experimentation, and simulating IT infrastructure.
+With Proxmox, you can easily deploy, monitor, and maintain virtualized infrastructure components such as firewalls, storage solutions, and application servers, making it ideal for learning, experimentation, and simulating IT infrastructure.

-## Prerequisites
+### Prerequisites

-### Hardware requirements
+#### Hardware Requirements

 This installation uses a Dell OptiPlex 3060 Micro equipped with an Intel Core i5-8500T processor (6 cores, 6 threads), 64 GB DDR4 memory, a 2 TB M.2 SSD (used for the TrueNAS ZFS storage pool), a 1 TB SATA SSD (dedicated for the operating system), and a Realtek RTL8111HSD-CG Gigabit Ethernet port.
 These specifications provide ample resources for running Proxmox VE and hosting multiple virtual machines and containers, making it suitable for a variety of homelab and learning scenarios.

-### Operating System (hypervisor)
+#### Operating System (Hypervisor)

 To install Proxmox VE, download the Proxmox ISO image from the [official website](https://www.proxmox.com/en/downloads/proxmox-virtual-environment).
-For this setup we are using version **8.4-1**
+For this setup, we are using version **8.4-1**.

 ![Proxmox VE Version 8.4-1](images/pve_version.png "Proxmox VE Version 8.4-1")

 > Use a tool like [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/) to create a bootable USB drive with the ISO.
-Ensure you have a reliable USB stick (at least 4 GB) and verify the download checksum for integrity before.
+Ensure you have a reliable USB stick (at least 4 GB) and verify the download checksum for integrity before proceeding.

-### Preparation steps
+#### Preparation Steps

-Before installing Proxmox VE, **$^1$ Update** the BIOS of your chossen hardware to the latest version available from the official support site.
-In the BIOS settings, **$^2$ Enable** virtualization technologies (Intel VT-x and VT-d) or (AMD-V), **$^3$ Configure** the boot mode to UEFI for better compatibility and performance and **$^4$ Ensure** USB boot is enabled.
-**$^5$ Connect** the system to your network with an Ethernet cable.
+Before installing Proxmox VE, **$^1$ Update** the BIOS of your chosen hardware to the latest version available from the official support site.
+In the BIOS settings, **$^2$ Enable** virtualization technologies (Intel VT-x and VT-d or AMD-V), **$^3$ Configure** the boot mode to UEFI for better compatibility and performance, and **$^4$ Ensure** USB boot is enabled. **$^5$ Connect** the system to your network with an Ethernet cable.

-## Installation
+### Installation

 - Insert the prepared USB drive into the machine and power on the system.
 Select the USB drive as the boot device from the BIOS/UEFI boot menu to start the Proxmox installer.
-Here select "Install Proxmox VE (Graphical)" you may then read the EULA :wink: and click on "I agree"
+Select "Install Proxmox VE (Graphical)", read the EULA, and click "I agree" to continue.

 ![Proxmox VE Installer Start Screen](images/01_installation_screen.png "Proxmox VE Installer Start Screen")
 ![Proxmox VE Installer EULA Screen](images/02_installation_screen.png "Proxmox VE Installer EULA Screen")